-Great news!
-CLEP exams are once again being proctored by the NAU Testing Center in the W.A.
+CLEP exams are being proctored by the NAU Testing Center in the W.A.
 Franke College of Business (Bldg 64) – parking and directions.
 Please visit the Testing Center website and then click on CLEP to register for an exam.
-Also, please review the Terms and Conditions (PDF) BEFORE registering.
-For more details or additional information about the NAU Testing Center, please email or call 928-523-2358.
+For more details or additional information about the NAU Testing Center, please email or call 928-523-7324.

-Students may also find a different Arizona location to take the CLEP exam.
-First to be sure they are still proctoring CLEP exams and ask them how much their proctoring fee will be.
+Students may also find a different location to take the CLEP exam.
+Call first to be sure they are still proctoring CLEP exams and ask them how much their proctoring fee will be.

 If a CLEP test is not offered for the language you wish to receive credits in, you should then consider retrocredits or challenge exams.
 Please keep in mind that students must have graduated from a high school where the primary language of instruction was in English (see NAU Policy 100810) to receive these 101-202 credits at NAU as well.
 However, challenge exams that are for 300 level course credit and above are exempt from this policy.

 Challenge Exam Accordion Closed